RobertRingel/LearningTasks4Programming/Java/05_AbstractClasses/ETrading.md

 1) read the code of the TradeObject class
 2) design the abstract class for the trading services
-3) design and implement the e-Trading class
+3) design and implement the eTrading-class
-4) implement a main-method to test and demonstrate the e-Trading functionality
+4) implement a main-method to test and demonstrate the eTrading-functionality

 #### Supporting information